CuiyingLin17/IS477BusinessCoders/ProjectPlan.md

 roles&responsibilities: Relating our project workflow with data lifecycle models discussed in class.Identifying and documenting ethical, legal, and policy constraints related to the datasets we use.
 Assessing and documenting data quality, including consistency, completeness, and readiness for integration.
 Assist in team collaborative portions of the project and help team members in their parts if needed. </p>

 # Research or Business Question(s)
-<p> How have macroeconomic factors such as unemployment rate, inflation, and personal income influenced retail sales trends in the United States over the past 10 years? </p>
+<p> How do the macroeconomic factors such as unemployment rate, inflation, and personal income individually relate to retail sales trends in the United States over the past 10 years? </p>

 # Datasets